Duo Single Sign-On, Duo's cloud-hosted SAML identity provider, replaces your Duo Access Gateway (DAG) making it easier to deploy and manage SSO.

 This step will not delete, modify, or impact user logins to your existing Duo Access Gateway application in any way.
 The migration tool creates a new Duo Single Sign-On generic SAML application with all of your settings copied over from the original DAG application.

-This process will only migrate settings saved in the Duo Admin Panel and not any custom modifications made to the Duo Access Gateway JSON files after download.
+This process will only migrate settings saved in the Duo Admin Panel and not any custom modifications you may have made to the Duo Access Gateway JSON files after download.

 While logged into the Duo Admin Panel navigate to Applications.

-If the application can be migrated you'll see a banner offering the option to "Migrate to a Duo-hosted SSO version of this application".
+If the application can be migrated (meaning that there is not a named Duo Single Sign-On version of that application), you'll see a banner offering the option to "Migrate to a Duo-hosted SSO version of this application".
 Click Create Duo-hosted SSO version.

 Scroll down to the "SAML Response" section of the page.
 Attributes from the original application will have been copied over and automatically converted to a bridge attributes if possible.
 Bridge attributes automatically map certain attributes from your authentication source.
 A bridge attribute is denoted with < > symbols around it.